What’s the point of Brand Guidelines?

 Also externally, whether you use freelancers or agencies, they have a very clear idea in their head what the work they do for you needs to be measured against to ensure it’s ‘on brand’ or as consistent as you can make it in plain English.

-With the advancements in tech, it may be more common in the future to have a centrally stored digital brand guidelines that can be updated instantaneously over a document that needs to be emailed digitally that can cause issues with ensuring the right version is being used especially if it details the creation of new assets.
+With the advancements in technology, it may be more common in the future to have a centrally stored digital brand guidelines that can be updated instantaneously.
+A document that needs to be emailed digitally can cause issues with ensuring the right version is being used especially if it details the creation of new assets.

-So if you don’t have a brand guidelines in place, ensure you develop one and if you do, ensure it’s being used and updated.
+So if you don’t have a brand guidelines in place, ensure you develop one.
+If you do, ensure someone is championing the brand and ensuring everything is consistent.

 If you need help with any aspect of how to express your brand, our strength is understanding where you should be positioned in the market and ensuring that gets documented in brand guidelines.
 Every piece of marketing from then on is influenced by this document.